Jenniered/bank-account/README.md

 1. I began with a recipe document and wrote user stories for the task
 2. I planned out my first few tests to use TDD to build basic functionality for the programme.
 3. Using TDD, I built the programme to deal with multiple deposits and withdrawals, but without the date.
-4. I added in the date as an argument in the tests and updated the code accordingly.
+4. I added in the date as an argument in the tests and updated the code as I went test by test.
 5. I added the functions to print out a statement - following this I added a separate class for statement and refactored by moving the functions there according to separation of concerns
 6. I used mocking for unit tests for the statement class
 7. I refactored to improve the formatting of the statement so it matched what is shown in the acceptance criteria